Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: The Metamodel for Psoa Atoms of PSOA RuleML

-In this paper, dimensions D$_0$-D$_2$ are augmented by the dimension D$_3$ of atoms being {\it perspeneutral}, i.e. having only one or more predicate-independent descriptors, vs. {\it perspectival}, i.e. having only one or more predicate-dependent descriptors, vs. {\it perspeneutral+perspectival}, i.e. combining one or more predicate-independent plus one or more predicate-dependent descriptors.\footnote{The perspectivity (perspeneutral/perspectival) dimension D$_3$ for an atom is thus based on the dependency (independent/dependent or independence/dependence) distinction for its descriptors.
-With the dependency superscripts ($^{-}$/$^{\Mathtt{+}}$) of Section \ref{sec:presentationsyntax}: perspeneutral iff $\mathrm{m^{-} + k^{-}}$ $\geq$ 1 and $\mathrm{m^{+} + k^{+}}$ = 0; perspectival iff $\mathrm{m^{+} + k^{+}}$ $\geq$ 1 and $\mathrm{m^{-} + k^{-}}$ = 0; perspeneutral+perspectival iff $\mathrm{m^{-} + k^{-}}$ $\geq$ 1 and $\mathrm{m^{+} + k^{+}}$ $\geq$ 1.} In the systematics of Fig.~\ref{Metamodel}, the zeroth dimension is indicated by (m,k) in/equality pairs, the first and second dimensions are constituted by the columns and rows of each layer, and the third dimension is unraveled layer-wise.
-As mentioned above, relationships belong to the perspectival layer, while frames belong to the perspeneutral layer.
-Conversely, there are also relationship-like oidless, tupled, perspeneutral atoms (pn1) and frame-like oidful, slotted, perspectival atoms (pv4).
-Moreover, oidful, tupled+slotted, perspeneutral atoms (pn6) D$_0$(m=1,k$\geq$1)-specialize to \textit{shelframes}; likewise, atoms in (pv5) D$_0$(m=1,k$\geq$1)-specialize to \textit{relpairships}.
-Analogously to the third rows for the tupled+slotted combination in D$_2$, the third layer is introduced for the perspeneutral+perspectival combination in D$_3$, accommodating atoms having at least one independent and at least one dependent descriptor.
+In this paper, dimensions D$_0$-D$_2$ are augmented by the dimension D$_3$ of atoms being {\it \textbf{in}dependent}, i.e. only having (one or more) predicate-independent descriptors, vs. {\it \textbf{de}pendent}, i.e. only having (one or more) predicate-dependent descriptors, vs. {\it \textbf{i}ndependent+\textbf{d}ependent}, i.e. combining (one or more) predicate-independent plus (one or more) predicate-dependent descriptors.\footnote{The dependency dimension D$_3$ for an atom is thus based on the dependency distinction (independent/dependent or independence/dependence) for its descriptors.
+With the dependency superscripts (``$^{-}$''/``$^{\Mathtt{+}}$'') of Section \ref{sec:presentationsyntax}: independent iff $\mathrm{m^{-} + k^{-}}$ $\geq$ 1 and $\mathrm{m^{+} + k^{+}}$ = 0; dependent iff $\mathrm{m^{+} + k^{+}}$ $\geq$ 1 and $\mathrm{m^{-} + k^{-}}$ = 0; independent+dependent iff $\mathrm{m^{-} + k^{-}}$ $\geq$ 1 and $\mathrm{m^{+} + k^{+}}$ $\geq$ 1.} In the systematics of Fig.~\ref{Metamodel}, the zeroth dimension is indicated by (m,k) in/equality pairs, the first and second dimensions are constituted by the columns and rows of each layer, and the third dimension is unraveled layer-wise.
+As provided above, relationships belong to the dependent layer, while framepoints belong to the independent layer.
+Conversely, \textit{shelfships} are relationship-like oidless, tupled, independent atoms (in{}1), and \textit{pairpoints} are framepoint-like oidful, slotted, dependent atoms (de{}4).
+Also, oidful, tupled+slotted, independent atoms (in{}6) D$_0$(m=1,k$\geq$1)-specialize to \textit{shelframepoints}; atoms in (de{}5) D$_0$(m=1,k$\geq$1)-specialize to \textit{relpairships}.
+Analogously to the third rows for the tupled+slotted combination in D$_2$, the third layer is introduced for the independent+dependent combination in D$_3$, allowing atoms having at least one independent and at least one dependent descriptor.